dkaszews/testini/README.md

 #### `suite.before.all`

 Defines a function to be run once in the suite, before any tests.
-A failure (exception or adding to `v:errors`) aborts run of the entire suite.
+A failure (exception or adding to `v:errors`) aborts run of the suite.

 #### `suite.after.all`